riddlet/riddlet.github.io/research.md

 title: Travis Riddle
 permalink: /research/
 ---
-I apply computational approaches to social questions.
+In my independent research, I apply computational approaches to social questions.
 My data come from lab studies, field studies, web-based observational research, and large administrative datasets.

 ### Ambient stressors

 There exist some set of stimuli in the environment that serve as ambient reminders of the marginalized status of one's group.
-In this line of work, I'm measuring the degree to [which an environment is saturated with these cues](/docs/turetsky_riddle_inpress.pdf), and assessing the [downstream consequences of exposure to these cues](/riddle_sinclair_maps/).
+In this line of work, I'm measuring the degree to [which an environment is saturated with these cues](/docs/turetsky_riddle_inpress.pdf), and assessing the [downstream consequences of exposure to these cues](https://osf.io/vy732/).
 Forthcoming work examines how a specific, acute event is associated with changes in health and well-being for focal groups, and how information from these environmental cues spreads through online communities.

 ### Understanding values affirmation